“All men are equal before fish.” –Herbert Hoover

 Frying, especially deep frying, can be dangerous.
+With that in mind, you may not want to attempt this for the first time on a tent stove.
 Oil that is highly heated will begin to smoke.
 The temperature at which oil will begin to smoke is called the smoke point.
 If it continues to heat, it will begin to burn.
 This is called the flash point.

 - Before deep frying anything, find out the flash point temperature for your cooking oil.